MPMakris/Photo_Pro/To-Do-List.md

 * Add an empty picture box on the submit photo page.
 * Add a picture of me to the front index page.
 * UPDATE the model that is used for prediction to the all-categories model, if possible.
+* Work on the write up on app and/or on github to include more references to CrispDM.